-If you believe that you have been denied a reasonable accommodation for a disability or medical condition that you have, or that you have been discriminated against because of your disability or medical condition, the employment attorneys at Terry, Simon & Kelly may be able to help.
+If you believe that you have been denied a reasonable accommodation for a disability or medical condition that you have, or that you have been discriminated against because of your disability or medical condition, an employment attorneys.

 Both Federal and Texas law contain protections for workers with disabilities.
 The three primary features of these laws are:

-2. Workers with disabilities are protected against discrimination by the employer
+Workers with disabilities are protected against discrimination by their employer

 The Americans with Disabilities Act provides that an employer must allow employees with disabilities reasonable accommodations for their disabilities.
 The only exceptions to this requirement are where the employee cannot perform the essential functions of her job even with the accommodation, or when the accommodation would present an undue hardship for the employer.

 Sometimes a reasonable accommodation will be uncontroversial and the employer will have no problem granting it.
 Other times, however, the employee might seek an accommodation that the employer believes will create an undue hardship on its business.
 In that case, the employer may attempt to refuse the accommodation.

 The law provides, however, that an employer cannot just summarily refuse an accommodation.
 If the employer believes that the requested accommodation will create an undue hardship, the employer must still invite the employee to engage in an interactive process to determine whether there are other possible accommodations that might allow the employee to do the job or whether there are any other jobs within the company the employee could perform.
 If the employer fails to engage in the interactive process, the law allows employees to bring suit to obtain the accommodation.